bronson/gird/README.md

 ```

 This creates a Girdsums file containing the SHA for each file in Photos.
-It then operates recursively on all subdirectories, sorted alphabetically.
+It then operates recursively on all subdirectories in the given directory.

 To verify checksums, just run the command again.
-Since there's now a Girdsums file in that directory, Gird knows it should verify the Girdsums files rather than creating them.
+Since there's now a Girdsums file in that directory, Gird knows it should
+verify the Girdsums files rather than creating them.

 ```bash
 gird Photos